MicrosoftDocs/dataexplorer-docs/data-explorer/includes/ingest-data-streaming-ingest.md

 ## Disable streaming ingestion on your cluster

 > [!WARNING]
-> Disabling streaming ingestion could take a few hours.
+> Disabling streaming ingestion may take a few hours.

 Before disabling streaming ingestion on your Azure Data Explorer cluster, drop the [streaming ingestion policy](../kusto/management/streamingingestionpolicy.md) from all relevant tables and databases.